Can the Owner of an Open WiFi Hotspot See What Files I’m Downloading?

 TL;DR:

 Any internet connection provided by a third party can be monitored by that third party.
 They are your internet service provider in that situation and can watch your data as it passes through their equipment.
-Even https, while it protects the data, does not hide which sites you’re connecting to.
-A VPN is the only real protection, but even there the provider can see when you’re transferring “a lot” of data.
-Do they actually watch?
-It’s unlikely, but there’s also no way to tell for sure.
+Even HTTPS, while it protects the data, does not hide which sites you’re connecting to.
+A VPN is the only real protection, but even then, the provider can see when you’re transferring “a lot” of data.
+Do they watch?
+It’s unlikely, but there’s no way to tell for sure.

-The concern here is that an open Wi-Fi hotspot — one that requires no password for even an initial connection — doesn’t add any security, and anyone within range can monitor your traffic.
+The concern here is that an open WiFi hotspot — one that requires no password for an initial connection — doesn’t add any security, and anyone within range can monitor your traffic.

-Fortunately, someone else’s Wi-Fi that is not “open” — meaning it’s secured and encrypted using a WPA2 password or the hardwired connection that they might provide — doesn’t suffer from this risk.
+Fortunately, a WiFi connection that is not “open” — meaning it’s secured and encrypted using a WPA2 password or the hardwired connection that they provide — doesn’t suffer from this risk.

-But that doesn’t mean that there isn’t still significant risk.
+But that doesn’t mean that there isn’t still a significant risk.

 Your ISP